Mtipari/DataVisualisation/README.md

 The dataset is present here: https://data.fivethirtyeight.com/ --> comic-characters

 Coding is done using R language.
+Rmd file as well as md file of the code is uploaded.
 The code and walkthrough is present here: DataVisualistion/ComicBooks

 The report below is in a story-telling format starting with defining a persona and the questions, for which the data will help to find answers.